carlalbc/BIO634_2021/Day1_QC_and_mapping/Day1_DataQC_and_mapping.md

 ## Before we start: Docker setup:

-Please follow instruction on https://github.com/grexor/teachingDocker to initialize your Docker environment.
+Please follow the instructions on https://github.com/grexor/teachingDocker to initialize your Docker environment.

 When successful, you should see a prompt: